 He was convinced that the betterment of humanity would eventually be through better language.
 Thus, he published the book, The Edward de Bono Code Book.

 From 2004 to 2009, he then went on to publish a wide array of his works, including How to Have A Beautiful Mind, Six Value Medals, How to Have Creative Ideas, Six Frames For Thinking About Information and Think!
 Before It’s Too Late.

 He coined and introduced the concept of ‘lateral thinking’, in 1967.
 This approach helps people solve problems through a imaginative yet incidental approach.
 This methodology is now used in a number of corporate offices around the world and has proven to be extremely useful in terms of problem identification, problem solving and inducing motivation.
 Thus, he is known as the father of ‘lateral thinking’.

-In 1985, he authored ‘Six Thinking Hats’.
-This publication is considered to be one of his greatest literary works and provides the readers with effective tools for group discussion and individual thinking.
+In 1985, he authored Six Thinking Hats.
+This book is considered to be one of his greatest literary works and provides the readers with effective tools for group discussion and individual thinking.
 It also provides a more detailed insight into the concept of ‘parallel thinking’ and ‘critical thinking’.

-In 1992, he became the first recipient of the ‘Capire Prize’ in Europe, for outstanding achievement.
+In 1992, he became the first recipient of the Capire Prize in Europe, for outstanding achievement.

-In 1994, he was presented the ‘Pioneer Prize in the field of Thinking’, at the International Conference on Thinking at MIT, Boston.
+In 1994, he was presented the Pioneer Prize in the field of Thinking, at the International Conference on Thinking at MIT, Boston.

 In 1971, Edward de Bono married Josephine Hall-White.
 They had two sons.
 They later parted ways.

 Edward de Bono died on June 9, 2021, at the age of 88.

 Also Listed In